trans1 <-

 Applied example

-Let’s take a look at an example.
-Here, we’ll use data compiled by Our World in Data on gross domestic product (GDP) and life expectancy of residents in 166 countries.
+We’ll use data compiled by Our World in Data on gross domestic product (GDP) and life expectancy of residents in 165 countries — focusing on the data for year 2021.

 To begin, let’s import and wrangle the data a bit: